Who can make a public records request?

 Iowa law states that records should be made available during customary office hours, and many simple requests can be completed immediately or within a day or two.
 However, Iowa law allows public entities such as the UI to determine whether a public record is also a confidential record that need not be released.

 The law allows some exceptions to the general rule that public records must be provided.
 If that is the case, you will be notified with the appropriate section of the law cited as explanation.
-See Confidential records.

 Are there charges for making a request?

 The Iowa Code allows governmental bodies, such as the UI, to charge a "reasonable fee" for expenses associated with retrieving, copying, and supervising the examination of public records, but those fees can only be based on actual costs.
 Governmental bodies may not charge a fee simply to examine a record; however, the governmental agency may charge a fee if the volume of records to be examined is large enough to require supervision to maintain the integrity of the records.
+See Public Records Fee Schedule.

 Does the University have to respond?